cheapjack/RF-Craft/Setup-RPi-Hat.md

  `pi@raspberrypi:~ $ sudo nano /boot/cmdline.txt`

+As before the file can be found on the SD card and accessed that way on any computer or when the Pi is booted and running

 ```
 #dwc_otg.lpm_enable=0 console=serial0,115200 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait
 dwc_otg.lpm_enable=0 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait